Oekaki-Connect/discord-nft-sales-bot/README.md

 # Multi-Collection NFT Sales Bot

 A Discord bot that monitors and posts real-time NFT sales, mints, and burns for multiple collections across different blockchains.
-Supports Ethereum, Base, Abstract, and Polygon networks.

 ## Features